Previously Exodus II

-My daughter Lisa has, as would be expected from someone who was brought up on the canals and inland waterways, had long yearned for a boat of her own.
-She and her husband Nathan regularly borrow the boat belonging to her mother and partner which is moored at Walton where they are members of BMBC (Bridgewater Motor Boat Club).
+My daughter Lisa has, as would be expected from someone who was brought up on the canals and inland waterways, long yearned for a boat of her own.
+She and her ex- husband Nathan regularly borrowed the boat belonging to her mother's partner which is moored at Walton where they are members of BMBC (Bridgewater Motor Boat Club).
 We quite often meet them whilst out cruising and we also knew that they were saving up for a boat of their own.
 Whilst we were on our 2016 Easter Cruise returning from Barbridge I received a phone call from Lisa telling me that they had seen a boat on eBay that Nathan was thinking of buying for her fortieth birthday and could I have a look at it with them.
 Arrangements were made to meet up at Middlewich where they would take me to Wincham Wharf near Northwich where the boat was located out of the water on hard standing.
 They told me that the boat was a Creighton Inlander 32 (built by the Creighton Caravan Company - Marine Division, Nelson, Lancashire).
 It was virtually a bare shell but fitted with a three cylinder Nanni (Kubota) raw water cooled diesel engine.
 At some point in time the boat had been sunk but they did not know the circumstances surrounding this.
 Consequently the boat was in need of complete renovation and refitting.
 My friend Paul Savage came with us to cast an eye on the boat as well and, after a thorough inspection, we came to the conclusion that it was a worthwhile project, although it would involve a lot of hard work, time and money.

 Exodus II - a Creighton Inlander 32